Interactive Gambling Act 2001

-The Interactive Gambling Act (IGA) was passed in June 2001 by the Australian Government with the purpose of protecting the Australian public from the detrimental effects of online gambling.
+The Interactive Gambling Act (Cth) (or IGA for short) is an Act of the Parliament of Australia, with the purpose of regulating online gambling.
+The law makes it an offence for online gambling websites to provide their services to customers within Australia, among other measures designed to protect the public from the detrimental effects of gambling.
+The Act was passed by the Australian Parliament on 29 June 2001, and has been amended a number of times, most recently in 2023.

 Act

-The Interactive Gambling Act (2001) was passed by the Parliament of Australia on 28 June 2001.
+The Interactive Gambling Act was passed by the Parliament of Australia on 28 June 2001.
 It received assent on 11 July 2001.

 The IGA is targeted at online gambling operators and makes it an offence for them to offer 'real-money' online interactive gambling to residents of Australia.
 It also makes it illegal for online gambling operators to advertise 'real-money' interactive gambling services (such as online poker and casino) to Australian citizens.

 Accessing and using the interactive gambling services is not an offence.
 It is also allowed to companies based in Australia to offer their gambling services to gamblers located outside Australia with the exception of those countries that were called 'designated countries'.
 A country can be called designated upon request of the government of this country and on condition that there is corresponding legislation in this country.